 What is the difference between active and passive investing?

-Active investment management and passive investment management are two investment approaches that measure their success based on performance against that of an index.
-At the most basic level, these investment approaches can be summarized in this way:
+Active investment management and passive investment management are two investment management styles that measure their success based on performance against that of an index.
+At the most basic level, these investment management styles can be summarized in this way:

-• Active investments seek to do more than just match the performance of an index — they attempt to outperform the market, target less investment risk or produce more income.
+• Active investments seek to do more than just match the performance of an index — they attempt to, target less investment risk or produce more income than the index.

 • Passive investments seek to match the performance of an entire asset class, an asset-class investment style (such as value and growth styles in equities) or a sector by replicating the returns of a specific index.